goravel/docs/ORM/relationships.md

 ## Introduction

-Database tables are often related to one another.
-For example, a blog post may have many comments or an order could be related to the user who placed it.
-Orm makes managing and working with these relationships easy, and supports a variety of common relationships:
+It's common for database tables to be interconnected.
+For instance, a blog post may have many comments, or an order may be linked to the user who placed it. `Orm` simplifies managing and dealing with such relationships, and it can handle various common relationships:

 - [One To One](#One-To-One)
 - [One To Many](#One-To-Many)